MULTIOMICS CORE

 Bioinformatics

-Analysis tools In addition to specialized analysis, several software programs including Genomics Workbench (CLC Bio) and JMP Genomics (SAS) are available to P30 skin researchers via licensing.
-Jenny Wu, Ph.D., Director of Bioinformatics service at the core, is available on a recharge basis to assist users with data analysis for sequencing and microarray projects.
+Analysis tools - In addition to specialized analysis with state of the art open source tools, several commercial software programs including Genomics Workbench (CLC Bio) and JMP Genomics (SAS) are available to P30 skin researchers via licensing.
+Jenny Wu, Ph.D., Director of Bioinformatics service at the core, is available on a recharge basis to assist users with data analysis for sequencing, microarray, and spatial omics projects.
 Dr. Wu has extensive experience with approaches for sc/snRNA-seq as well as bulk RNA analysis.
-In particular for spatial analysis, the core continues to support state-of-the-art single cell analytic tools and has started adding new spatial omics tools on the internal data analysis portal including Tangram, spatialLIBD and Giotto etc., available to all center researchers.
-Computational tools such as Tangram and scVI aim to combine high throughput molecular data (e.g., scRNA-seq) with spatially resolved omics data (e.g., Visium, Resolve, etc.) to derive biological insights.
+In particular for spatial analysis, the core continues to support state-of-the-art single-cell analytic tools and has started adding new spatial omics tools on the internal data analysis portal including Tangram, CellChat, spacexr (RCTD), cellpose and Giotto etc., available to all center researchers.
+Computational tools such as Tangram )and CellChat aim to combine high throughput molecular data (e.g., scRNA-seq) with spatially resolved omics data (e.g., Visium, Resolve, etc.) to derive biological insights.
 Interactive analysis and visualization tools such as spatialLIBD and Giotto provide user friendly functionalities and allow for visualization of continuous and categorical measurements along with the tissue images.
-The core collaborates with investigators using multiple tools developed by the Nie laboratory in the Systems Biology Core.
+The core collaborates with investigators for example using CellChat and other tools developed by the Nie laboratory in the Systems Core.

 Workshops, Tech Talks, and Seminars